 Introduction to college chemistry.
-Course designed with two audiences in mind-students preparing for general chemistry, and non-science majors.
+Course designed with two audiences in mindstudents preparing for general chemistry, and non-science majors.
 No prior chemical knowledge assumed, but mathematical skills equivalent to Mathematics 100 expected.
-Topics covered include atomic theory, organization of matter, the mole concept, chemical bonding and reactions, phases of matter, and kinetics.
+Topics covered include atomic theory, organization of matter, the mole concept, naming of chemical compounds, chemical bonding and reactions, phases of matter, and kinetics.

 Laboratory included.